-Figure 2 summarises the total expenditure on EA interventions over each financial year from 2014/2015 onwards.
-As part of the COVID-19 response there was a substantial increase in the level of expenditure on EA interventions between 2020 to 2023, with expenditure increasing from \$541 million in 2019/2020 to peaking at \$921 million in 2022/2023 before falling to \$845 million in 2023/2024.
+Figure 2 summarises the total expenditure on EA interventions over each financial year from 2013/2014 onwards.
+As part of the COVID-19 response there was a substantial increase in the level of expenditure on EA interventions between 2020 and 2023, with expenditure increasing from \$576 million in 2019/2020 to \$952 million in 2022/2023.

-11 As the cost model is updated annually when this report is created, these figures may differ from those in previous reports.
-See the accompanying technical report for details (www.msd.govt.nz/documents/about-msd-and-our-work/publications-resources/research/effectiveness-employment-assistance/2025-msd-employment-assistance-effectiveness-technical-report-fy24.pdf).
+As the cost model is updated annually, these figures may differ from those in previous reports.
+See the accompanying technical report for details (www.msd.govt.nz/documents/about-msd-and-our-work/publications-resources/research/effectiveness-employment-assistance/2025-msd-employment-assistance-effectiveness-technical-report-fy23.pdf).
 Additionally, a programme's rating can change as more data becomes available.